Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/auth0.md

 ## Create an application in Auth0

-1. Login to [Auth0](https://auth0.com/), and navigate to the mangement dashboard for your Auth0 tenant.
+1. Login to [Auth0](https://auth0.com/), and navigate to the management dashboard for your Auth0 tenant.

 1. Navigate to the **Applications > Applications** page to and click "Create Application" create a new application.